Sturmflut/sturmflut.github.io/_posts/2015-6-18-an-early-look-at-the-Meizu-MX4-ubuntu-edition.markdown

 ## Mobile radio

 People kept asking why the Aquaris E4.5 doesn't come with a 4G/LTE radio, so the MX4 supports LTE Cat 4 at up to 150 MBit/s downstream and up to 50 MBit/s upstream.
 I tested the device in the joint 4G network of german providers O2 and e-Plus, and it worked out of the box.
-During a short speedtest the phone hit 80 MBit/s.
+During a short speedtest the phone easily hit 80 MBit/s.

 In contrast to the Aquaris E4.5 and the Nexus 5, the body of the MX4 isn't fully closed.
 So you don't put your SIM card(s) into a small sleigh and slide it into the side of the device, you remove the back cover and put the SIM into a small, microSD-card like slot.